 - 3) Enter a user waypoint name (up to six characters). - 4) Press the ENT Key to accept the selected name.
-The first reference waypoint box is highlighted. - 5) If desired, highlight the Information Box and enter the latitude and longitude for the waypoint or highlight the Reference Waypoints Box to enter a bearing and distance from another waypoint or the bearing from two other waypoints to define the new waypoint location. - 6) Press the FMS Knob to remove the flashing cursor. - 7) Press the GO BACK Softkey to return to the map page.
+The first reference waypoint box is highlighted. - 5) If desired, define the type and location of the waypoint in one of the following ways: